virgile-ae/A-level-notes/How to think like a mathematician.md

 * Only one counterexample is needed to show that a statement is false.
 * Always try to show that a statement is false.

-## Definitions, theorems and proofs
+## Definitions, Theorems and Proofs

 * Definition: explains the mathematical meaning of a word.
 * Theorem: a very important true statement.